Working in Market - Hong Kong

 Each KDP is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

-Below are a selection of Key Distribution Partners that Tourism Australia is partnering with from Hong Kong.
+Below is a selection of Key Distribution Partners that Tourism Australia is partnering with from Hong Kong.

-Australia State and Territory Organisations operating in China include: Destination NSW, South Australian Tourism Commission, Tourism and Events Queensland, Tourism NT, Tourism Tasmania, Tourism Victoria and Tourism Western Australia.
+Australia State and Territory Organisation operating in Hong Kong include Destination NSW, Tourism NT, Tourism Tasmania and Tourism Western Australia.